catdawg/FES2010/README.md

 Major features are:

-- Customizable teams, each player has specific stats such as, speed, stamina or shot power.
+- Customizable teams, each player has specific stats such as speed, stamina or shot power.
 The stats and formation can be edited in a .txt file.
 - The stats affect the players by giving them less accuracy when they pass or shoot, or making them run slower.
 - Sprinting depletes two kinds of stamina, one permanent and a smaller one which replenishes very fast after a short time.
 While any of the bars is empty, the player cannot sprint.
-- Cool AI! the players will defend intelligently, and the attackers will make sprints to escape man to man marking.
-If you can beat the AI you are awesome :D (I can't :( ).
+- Cool AI! the players will defend intelligently, and the attackers will make sprints to escape man-to-man marking.
+If you can beat the AI you are awesome :D.
-- If you beat the AI by 3 goal difference you are in for an auditory surprise :D
+- If you beat the AI by a 3-goal difference you are in for an auditory surprise :D

 ###### CONTROLS